kunal-ai/kunal-ai/README.md

 ### Hello!👋
 I am working as an Application Engineer and I have worked in Supply Chain.
 I have worked for Tire, Rubber, Glass, Cement, Marine, Membranes and Water Treatment machinery manufacturing companies.Besides this I have also worked on Infrastructure procurement, well verse with P2P process in procurement.
-Used the Microsoft Navision Dynamics NAV , RAMCO Cloud ERP, Macola ERP, Crystal Reports for managing procurement process.
+Used the Microsoft Navision Dynamics NAV , RAMCO Cloud ERP, Macola ERP, Macola Shop Floor Control, Crystal Reports for managing procurement / engineering process.
 Check out my projects on procurement in Projects Tab here at GitHub.

 - I’m currently working on Full Stack Web Development.